|Dewgong||Water/Ice||Cave||5 (unknown), 10 (unknown)|

 Yas has got all the Eevee evolutions found in Kanto.
 Jolteon has exceptional Speed, so don’t be alarmed if it outspeeds you.
 It can use Thunder for heavy STAB damage, Double Kick to hit Rock-types etc. and Quick Attack to go first.
 Ground-types are obviously the safest choice.

 Vaporeon has formidable special bulk, so physical attacks are recommended.
 It has a similar moveset as Jolteon, but replace Thunder with Hydro Pump.
-As such, Grass-types are the way to go if you want to minimise damage.
+As such, Grass-types are the way to go if you want to minimize damage.

 Finally, he’s got a Flareon that’s geared towards physical attacking.
 This one also has Double Kick and Quick Attack, but has Flare Blitz for STAB.
 Water and Rock-types are advised to reduce the damage from Flame Blitz.
 Unless you’re confident you can outlast it.